 Everybody has a story.

-'A Story Like Mine' opens with a New Orleans drama teacher urging her students to always speak up and tell their story – something Diana was forbidden to do as a child.
+'TWIN STORIES' opens with a New Orleans drama teacher urging her students to always speak up and tell their story – something Diana was forbidden to do as a child.
 The film then flashes back 10 years, as twin 16-year-old boys who Diana had committed to help, Dwight and Dwan, are forcefully removed from the only city they know and dropped off in a Missouri farm town.

 First the boys are welcomed, but then resented.
 A year later, Dwan is attacked and left for dead – slashed with a box cutter.
 Still, with their housing project in New Orleans shuttered down, and most public schools still closed, the twins have a realization that they are stuck in Missouri.
 They face another stark reality.
 They have been placed two grade levels ahead based on their age, despite learning that they are reading at a second grade level.